Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: Preliminaries

-\begin{proof} First of all, notice that by Remark~\ref{rmk:stblowup-system} the result of performing a semitoric blowup on a marked polygon is another marked polygon.
-Let $[\De,\vec{c}, \vec{\epsilon}\,]$ be the marked polygon invariant of $(M,\om,F)$ and let $[\De',\vec{c'}, \vec{\epsilon'}\,]$ be a choice of semitoric blowup of $[\De,\vec{c}, \vec{\epsilon}\,]$.
-As recalled in Section \ref{sec:HSS} from the work by Hohloch $\&$ Sabatini $\&$ Sepe~\cite{HSS}, we obtain now the Karshon graphs underlying $[\De,\vec{c},\vec{\epsilon}\,]$ and $[\De',\vec{c'},\vec{\epsilon'}\,]$: the Karshon graph of the new marked semitoric polygon is related to the Karshon graph of the original one by reducing the area label on the fat vertex corresponding to $\Sigma$ by $\lambda$ and adding a new isolated fixed point with $J$-value label given by
+\begin{proof} First of all, notice that by Remark~\ref{rmk:stblowup-system} the result of performing a wall chop on a marked Delzant semitoric polygon is another marked Delzant semitoric polygon.
+Let $[\De,\vec{c}, \vec{\epsilon}\,]$ be the marked polygon invariant of $(M,\om,F)$ and let $[\De',\vec{c'}, \vec{\epsilon'}\,]$ be a choice of wall chop of $[\De,\vec{c}, \vec{\epsilon}\,]$.
+As recalled in Section \ref{sec:HSS}, from the work by Hohloch $\&$ Sabatini $\&$ Sepe~\cite{HSS}, we obtain now the Karshon graphs underlying $[\De,\vec{c},\vec{\epsilon}\,]$ and $[\De',\vec{c'},\vec{\epsilon'}\,]$: the Karshon graph of the new marked semitoric polygon is related to the Karshon graph of the original one by reducing the area label on the fat vertex corresponding to $\Sigma$ by $\lambda$ and adding a new isolated fixed point with $J$-value label given by

 This is exactly Case~\ref{case:blowup-surface} from Section~\ref{sec:karshon-blowups} describing the effect of a blowup at a point in a fixed surface on the Karshon graph.
 Thus, the underlying $\mbS^1$-space of any system $(M',\om',F')$ associated to the marked Delzant semitoric polygon $[\De',\vec{c'},\vec{\epsilon'}\,]$ is $\mbS^1$-equivariantly symplectomorphic to the $\mbS^1$-equivariant blowup of $(M,\om,J)$, since they have the same Karshon graph.
 This also proves the last statement of the lemma, since the resulting Karshon graph is the same for any such system.
-Moreover, the conditions for a semitoric system to admit a semitoric blowup of size $\lambda$ at $p$ are exactly the same as the conditions for the associated Hamiltonian $\mbS^1$-space to admit a blowup of size $\lambda$ at $p$. \end{proof}
+Moreover, the conditions for a marked Delzant semitoric polygon to admit a wall chop of size $\lambda$ at $p$ are exactly the same as the conditions for the associated Hamiltonian $\mbS^1$-space to admit a blowup of size $\lambda$ at $p$. \end{proof}